 We met each other again.
 We fell in love.
 We were astonished at the utter familiarity and yet utter newness of each other: you’re the person I had so many phone calls with, but whose face I had barely looked at this whole time?
 You’re the person I felt so good cuddling and falling asleep next to back when we first met in 2017, but somehow hadn’t kissed until now?
 We had said “I love you” to each other before, as I do with many of my friends, but obviously it hits different with a lover.
 Even each others’ names felt different in our mouths and ears.

 We progressively revealed & discovered that we’d both had a crush on each other when we first met in 2017, but didn’t do anything about it because while poly at the time, we were both preoccupied by other serious relationships and slightly intimidated by each other.
 We reflected that it was probably best that we hadn’t tried anything at the time, since we wouldn’t have actually been viable as a serious pair prior to her going through multiple transformations that made her oriented towards having spiritual relationships, and me going through my paradigmatic breakup with Jean.
 Also a few years ago we wouldn’t have been capable of managing energy—I’m often very high-energy, and my conversations with Jess would result in her feeling caffeinated.
-She and I are both more capable of navigating that now.
+She and I are both more capable of navigating that now, though there are still moments when the energy overwhelms us!

 Was I still processing the end of my relationship with Sarah?
 I was.
 I wouldn’t have been ready to date anybody other than Jess, and I said that at the time.
 It would have been too weird to be healing my heartbreak with someone who didn’t have the context of how it had gotten broken in the first place.
 Also in order to date someone new—in a serious way, not just a hookup—I would have felt like I needed to have my shit together more than I did, and I wasn’t about to fake it.